KAHN AND SELESNICK

 Kahn & Selesnick’ s works are tactile and bodied, offering sleight of hand and the quicksilver flash of inspiration as interruptions to our habitual ways of seeing, instead encouraging us to feel the Earth and its history and to know our part in its unfolding story.
 The results are masterfully executed non-linear tales that appear to dream themselves.

 Kahn & Selesnick have participated in over 100 solo and group exhibitions worldwide and have work in over 20 collections, including the Brooklyn Museum of Art, the Philadelphia Museum of Art, the Houston Museum of Art, the Los Angeles County Museum of Art and the Smithsonian Institution.
 In addition, they have published 3 books with Aperture Press, Scotlandfuturebog, City of Salt, and Apollo Prophecies.
 Their new book, 100 Views of the Drowning World, recently published by Candela Books is available at the gallery.

 Nicholas Kahn lives in Ghent, NY with writer, activist and healer Sarah Falkner along their cats, and three hermit crabs.
 Richard Selesnick lives in the village of Barrytown, NY, with his wife, child, border collie, and a deft mouser.
 They maintain satellite branches of the Royal Excavation Corps in Bantry , County Cork, Ireland, and in Truro, Cape Cod.
-They are currently recreating the famous Truppe Fledermaus’s Memory Theatre of 1932 with its full compliment of Batfolk, Greenmen, Rope-Slingers, and Death-Dancers in all their Carnivalesque glory.
+They are currently recreating the famous Truppe Fledermaus’s Memory Theatre of 1932 with its full complement of Batfolk, Greenmen, Rope-Slingers, and Death-Dancers in all their Carnivalesque glory.